 3. Who is entitled to payment, and in what priority, if the company is dissolved?

 Another important consideration in deciding whether to prepare a partnership agreement is that absent a written and binding agreement, a company will be governed by the default statutes and regulations in the state where the company was formed.
 Although many state’s rules are comprehensive, they may not adequately address the rights and obligations of the partners under many different and relevant scenarios.
 By way of example, state rules may not discuss what happens when the company needs more capital, or whether an owner is prohibited from competing with his/her other veterinary business.
 Because each veterinary practice is unique, and the relationships between partners varies greatly, accepting the one-size-fits-all approach of state laws can be dangerous.
 For this and many more reasons, a well-structured partnership agreement prepared by counsel, which sets forth the parties’ intentions and provides for agreed rights and protections is the most valuable option.
-The National Veterinary Law Group at Mandelbaum Barrett is here to answer any questions you may have.
+The National Veterinary Law Group at Mandelbaum Barrett PC is here to answer any questions you may have.